Saving Grace (2000 film): Plot

 Once home, Grace discovers that the Women's Institute is preparing to hold a luncheon in her garden, and that the creditors are coming to remove her furniture and possessions.
 Matthew reconciles with Nicky and to his joy, learns that she's pregnant.
 Together the two stall Vince and the bodyguard by telling the local Police Sergeant Alfred Mabely that they are poachers.
 Meanwhile some of the Women's Institute members consume cannabis in liquid form, thinking that it was actually tea.

-As Grace and her friends try to dismantle the grow operation, chaos breaks loose as the police (called by Mabely on the purported poachers), Jacques's people, and the creditors all arrive at the house.
+As Grace and her friends try to dismantle the cultivation, chaos breaks loose as the police (called by Mabely on the purported poachers), Jacques's people, and the creditors all arrive at the house.
 Grace chooses to burn the cannabis so no one can have it.
 Unable to resist, Martin opens the doors to the greenhouse and sends out a cloud of cannabis smoke that envelops the crowd.
 Meanwhile in her home, Grace has discovered Jacques, who tells her that he only wanted his bodyguard to protect her, as he has fallen for her.

-Several months later the town's residents gather in the pub to watch a television special about Grace's seemingly overnight transition from an unknown widow to a millionaire after the success of her novel Joint Venture.
+Several months later the town's residents gather in the pub to watch a television special about Grace's seemingly overnight transition from an unknown widow to a millionaire after the success of her novel The Joint Venture.
 The special also covers Grace's marriage to Chevalier, as well as the large riot at her house in which "nobody could remember anything."